DanTheServerMan/ansible/linux/roles/system-mount-nfs/README.md

 Role Variables
 --------------

-No vars in the playbook are required, however you must specify a vars_file of vars/nfs-vars.yml.
+No vars in the playbook are required, however you must specify a vars_files of vars/nfs-vars.yml.

 You can add in multiple servers to that file, using the example below, and it will loop through the array, adding multiple mounts in one go.